johncybersec1/arper/README.md

 ## 7. Exception Handling:
     - The script handles keyboard interrupts (Ctrl+C) to gracefully terminate the ARP poisoning attack and restore the network configuration.
+## 8. File creation:
+    - A file "arper.pcap" is created after a successful run.
+This is where the captured packets are stored.